pulumi/pulumi-hugo/themes/default/content/docs/install/_index.md

 ## Installing dev releases

 In addition to installing a specific version, the latest dev version can also be installed automatically.
-This version contains the latest changes that have been merged to the main branch.
+This version contains the latest changes that have been merged to the main development branch.

 {{% chooser os "macos,windows,linux" %}}